notes on individuals

 Mary Steavens parents were Richard Steavens (1674-1726) and Sarah ? .
 According to Maurice Piscone Curlewis of Italy, Mary's stepfather was called Luptons, hence the middle name carried on to the next generation.

-His will was proven on 29 July 1776. (see transcript).
+(see transcript).
 Note reference to the "Thursday Night Society Meeting".
 Was this a Quaker meeting?

 Listed in Kent's Directory for the Year 1771.
 39th edn., 1771 as: